ARTICLE I - Name and Purpose

 Class A - Golf Course Superintendent - To qualify for this class, an individual must have, at the time of application for membership, at least three (3) years experience as a Superintendent and be employed in such a capacity.
 Class A members shall have all privileges of the Association.

-Superintendent Member - To qualify for Superintendent Member membership, an individual must be a Golf Course Superintendent who has, at the time of application for membership, less than three (3) years experience as a golf course superintendent, and be presently employed in such capacity.
+Class B - To qualify for Superintendent Member membership, an individual must be a Golf Course Superintendent who has, at the time of application for membership, less than three (3) years experience as a golf course superintendent, and be presently employed in such capacity.
 Superintendent Members shall have all the privileges of the Association, except that of holding office, other than appointment as Special Director.

 Class C - Assistant Golf Course Superintendent - To qualify for the Class C membership, an individual must be, at the time of application for membership, an assistant to a golf course superintendent, and shall be presently employed in such capacity.
 Class C members shall have all the privileges of the Association, except that of holding office, other than appointment as Special Director.